 You get the point, right?

-Your desk is your main command center
+View your desk as your home office main command center

 Either way you turn – any type of work revolves around a desk.